 Hi, welcome to the Vintage RPG FAQ.
-You are probably here because you follow Vintage RPG on Instagram or on Tumblr (thanks!) and you have questions.
-Well, I have (some) answers.
+You are probably here because you follow Vintage RPG on Instagram, on Tumblr (thanks!), or the Vintage RPG Podcast and you have questions.
+Well, I’m Stu – I run the joint and I have (some) answers.
 I get these questions a lot, so hopefully this satisfies your burning curiosity.
-If not, drop me a line at firstname.lastname@example.org!
+If not, drop me a line at email@example.com!

 Are you in the roleplaying game business or something?

-Nah, I wish.
+Nah.
 I do have a professional curiosity in tabletop game design, though.
 My day job is running Unwinnable, which consists of a site and two digital magazines dedicated to pop culture criticism (focusing on games).
 You’re on Unwinnable now, so go click around!
+If you dig our work, consider subscribing.

 Does everything you post come from your personal collection?

-Yup, god help me.
-The collection currently resides on the dozen shelves seen in the first post on the Instagram, and ten storage boxes.
+Yup, gods help me.
+The collection currently resides on the dozen shelves seen in the first post on the Instagram and ten storage boxes.
 This might sound like a lot or a little, depending on your own collection.
 My brain says this is probably too much, but my heart is actually a little surprised at how little space it takes up, all things considered.

 I’ve never played a tabletop RPG – where’s the best place to start?